 However, after all of these great years, I have seen the Hexagraph rod company shut down.
 After many years Harry Briscoe Hexagraph's owner decided to "retire" and spend more time with friends and family and fish more.

 If you are the fortunate owner of a Hexagraph rod you can still have your rods repaired so long as current parts and materials exist.
 Contact Jim Clarkson at Raptor Rod Works, Chico, CA., call 530-894-2062.
+Jim Clarkson's Raptor rod works in Chico is a full service custom rod building and repair shop.

 Harry indicates that there is interest in reviving Hexagraph in some form.
 We'll have to wait and see.